Battles Without Honor and Humanity: Actors

 Fukasaku biographer and film expert Sadao Yamane and Kenta Fukasaku both agreed that the series does not focus on specific lead actors, but is an ensemble piece with the supporting actors energizing it.
-The stars are narrative characters, with the low-ranking yakuza that are endlessly killed off the real focus of the movies.
+The stars are narrative characters, with the low-ranking yakuza that are endlessly killed off being the real focus of the movies.

 Kazuo Kasahara claimed he envisioned Bunta Sugawara portraying the character Tetsuya Sakai while writing and later learned that Sugawara had already been cast in the role.
-However, he said the day before shooting Sugawara was instead cast as Shozo Hirono (based on Minō) and Hiroki Matsukata took over as Sakai.
+He said that the day before shooting, however, Sugawara was instead cast as Shozo Hirono (based on Minō) and Hiroki Matsukata took over as Sakai.
 Nobuo Kaneko is the only other actor to portray the same character across all five films; playing Yoshio Yamamori based on Tatsuo Yamamura, who became the first leader of the Kyosei-kai.

 A group of bit actors and drinking buddies dubbed the Piranha Army (ja:ピラニア軍団, Piranha Gundan) portrayed many different small and physical roles throughout the series.
 Takuzo Kawatani and Hideo Murota being the most prominent members.
 Kawatani, Masaru Shiga and non-Piranha Army member Seizō Fukumoto competed to see who could have the most over the top death scenes.
 In group scenes, they would hide in the back during rehearsals, only to move to the front during the actual take.
 Shiga said that Fukasaku was the only director they treated as equals.

 Upon filming on-location in Kure, many yakuza, including those used as models for characters in the film, gathered on set.
 They gave advice to both the director and actors; decades later, Tatsuo Umemiya stated that he felt sorry for actors playing yakuza today because they "don't have the chance to get to know real yakuza the way we did."
 Producer Koji Shundo himself was formerly a yakuza before getting a job at Toei.